 Loose Canon is located at 29 Drury St, Dublin, D02 RX95, Ireland.

 The Long Hall

 The Long Hall is dark and intimate Dublin drinking establishment with a wall of whiskeys to taste.
-This is the kind of pub that feels both authentic and cozy at the same time.
+This is the kind of pub that feels both sophisticated and cozy at the same time.

 Not a whiskey expert?
 No worries since the bartenders are full of information and recommendations about the whiskey options at every price point from € to €€€.

 Check out The Long Haul’s walls covered with eclectic memorabilia

 The Long Hall is located at 51 South Great George’s Street, Dublin 2, Ireland.

 Ohana Tiki Bar

 Open since January 2020, Ohana Tiki Bar specializes in rum cocktails in Dublin, a city more known for whiskey and beer.
 After drinking in tiki bars in varied cities including Las Vegas and Bologna, we felt compelled to give Ohana a try.